-The coat type certification is offered in 4 categories designed for all levels of expertise in the art of bathing, grooming, and styling man's best friend.
+The coat type certification is offered in 4 categories designed for all levels of expertise in the art of bathing, grooming, and styling the canine.

 A specialist on Pure Breed Dogs

-To be a pure breed specialist you must understand breed standards and the many variations of ear, head, body, feet, and tail types.
+To be a pure breed specialist, you must understand breed standards and the many ear, head, body, feet, and tail types.

 Canine Anatomy and Physiology